You may not realise it, but there will be laws about whether or not you can keep back yard chickens wherever you live.

 The European Union (EU) is a trading body.
 Although there are many rules and regulations linked to livestock, they're concerned mostly with large-scale farming and the importing and exporting of animals.

-There is a great deal of information about the requirements regarding animal and poultry welfare within the EU to be found at this site of the European Food Safety Authority and at the UK's DEFRA site, but none of it relates to how many chickens can or cannot be kept in a backyard.
+There's a great deal of information about the requirements regarding animal and poultry welfare within the EU to be found at this site of the European Food Safety Authority, but none of it relates to how many chickens can or cannot be kept in a backyard.

 For that information, each member country has its own regulations.
 Generally speaking, once again cockerels (roosters) are frowned upon in urban areas but perfectly acceptable in a rural community.

-For information about any country within the EU, refer to the governmental website and to your own Town Hall for local regulations.
+For information about any individual country within the EU, refer to the governmental website and to your own Town Hall for local regulations.

 Poultry keeping in the UK is regulated by DEFRA - the Department for the Environment, Food and Rural Affairs.
 According to DEFRA it is legal and acceptable to keep back yard chickens anywhere in the UK.